vmware/vidm-saml-toolkit/README.md

 ### Role 1: Use vIDM as IDP

-If you use vIDM as IDP, your web application will use vIDM as the SSO server.
-When user accesses your web application without a valid session, he will be redirected to vIDM for SSO. vIDM will tell your web application the user's ID if the user has been authenticated successfully.
+If you use vIDM as IDP, your web application will use vIDM as the IDP server.
+When user accesses your web application without a valid session, he will be redirected to vIDM.

-In such case, this toolkit supports the following functions:
+VIDM will tell your web application the user's ID if the user has been authenticated successfully.

+You can use SSO or OAuth to authorize the user.

+* Using SSO
-1. Initialize an SSO service with vIDM URL
+1..
+Initialize an SSO service with vIDM URL
-2. Create an SSO request to vIDM
+2..
+Create an SSO request to vIDM
-3. Process an SSO result from vIDM
+3..
+Process an SSO result from vIDM
+4..
+Login to your webapp successfully

+* Using OAuth
+1..
+Redirect the user to VIDM
+2..
+Request access_token and user info by code
-4. Login to your webapp successfully
+3..
+Login to your webapp successfully

 ### Role 2: Use vIDM as SP